lilleman ba4503b4d1

 2. Sign in.
 Open http://localhost:3000 and sign in as the seeded admin — admin@plainpages.local / admin.

 3. Enable user & group admin (optional).
-The core ships no admin GUI — the Users / Groups / Roles / OAuth2-clients screens are a drop-in plugin.
+The core ships no admin GUI — the Users / Groups / OAuth2-clients screens are a drop-in plugin.
 Copy it in to mount them at /admin/*:

 cp -r examples/plugins/admin plugins/admin